-The amplifier on the induction loop system shall be located on a suitable shelf inside the door in the PE Equipment Store.
-It shall incorporate a minimum of two audio input sockets, one for the permanent link via the audio socket outlined in Section 24.1 above to the school PA system while the other one is available for a link to a stand alone PA system that may be provided by others in the future for functions in the GP Room.
+The amplifier on the system shall be located in the PE Teacher's Office off the hall.
+It shall incorporate a minimum of two audio input sockets, one for the permanent link via the audio socket outlined in Section 21.1 above to the school PA system while the other one is available for a link to a stand alone PA system that may be provided by others in the future for functions in the PE hall.

-The school authority will be responsible for the provision of an Induction Loop system, if required, at the hatch in the secure lobby at the main entrance.
-The Building Services Consulting Engineer should ensure that a suitable power point to cater for this is provided at this location.
+The school authority will be responsible for the provision of induction loops at the hatch in the secure lobby at the main entrance and in the Library.
+The Building Services Consulting Engineer should ensure that suitable power points to cater for these are provided at these locations

-24.3 TELEPHONY:
+26.3 TELEPHONY:

-The guidelines relating to PABX and direct line facilities in various sizes of primary schools have been revised to include the following:
+The guidelines relating to PABX and direct line facilities in various sizes of post primary schools have been revised to include the following: